volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Now React knows that the elements with the keys "**one**" and "**two**" have just changed their position and the element with the key "**three**" is the new one.

-After a general overview of how React performs updates, you might have guessed that modifying the state directly will not trigger the whole reconciliation process, therefore would not re-render the component.
+After a general overview of how React performs updates, you might have guessed that a direct change of state would not trigger the entire reconciliation process and therefore the component could not be re-rendered.

 ## Not using "key" properly

-After figuring out what `key` is used for, it is necessary to know the right way to set it, as not setting it properly results in unexpected errors.
+After you have found out what the `key` is used for, it is necessary to know how to set it correctly, because if you do not do that, it will lead to unexpected errors.

 #### Rule #1: "key" should be unique among siblings

-In other words, each item within an array should have a unique key, but it should not be unique globally:
+In other words, every element within an array should have a unique key, but it should not be globally unique:

 ```jsx
 <ul>